Baby Kamiyah kidnapped hours after birth in Jacksonville, found alive 18 years later

 The case of missing baby Kamiyah Mobley captivated the city and drew national attention in 1998 after she was kidnapped from University Medical Center, now UF Health-Jacksonville, just eight hours after she was born.

 On Friday, the Jacksonville Sheriff's Office arrested the suspect, Gloria Williams, 51, in Walterboro, S.C., about four hours north of Jacksonville.
-Police say Williams allegedly took Kamiyah and raised her as her own daughter under a different name that they didn't release.
+Police say Williams allegedly took Kamiyah and raised her as her own daughter, but under a different name for the past 18 years.
+Officers are not releasing her name in order to reduce trauma for Kamiyah.

-"She was abducted as a newborn and needs time to process this... we want to respect her privacy and we ask that you do too," Sheriff Mike Williams said at a press conference Friday.
+"She was abducted as a newborn and needs time to process this... we want to respect her privacy and we ask that you do too," JSO Sheriff, Mike Williams, said at a press conference Friday.

-On July 10, 1998, a woman posed as a nurse and entered Kamiyah's mother, Shanara Mobley's hospital room.
-She told Mobley that Kamiyah had a fever and it needed to be checked.
-The woman then left the room and exited the hospital with the child.
+On July 10, 1998, a woman posed as a nurse and entered Kamiyah's mother's hospital room.
+She told the mother, Shanara Mobley, that Kamiyah had a fever and needed to take her away.
+The woman left the room and exited the hospital with the child.
 They both disappeared without a trace.

 An intense investigation was launched after Kamiyah disappeared.
-Nurses told authorities that they thought the woman was a family member of Mobley's.
-They said they saw her interact with Mobley just hours before the abduction.
+Nurses told authorities that they thought the woman was a family member of Mobley's because they saw her interact with Mobley several times hours before the abduction.

 Police searched every inch of the hospital.
 The FBI and the Florida Department of Law Enforcement (FDLE) were also called to assist.

-Surveillance video proved too grainy to identify the kidnapper and the camera in the nursery was broken, so law enforcement circulated a sketch of the suspect.
-There were also no photos of baby Kamiyah, so investigators told the public to look for a baby with an umbilical hernia, like a raised belly button, and bruising on her buttocks.
+When they looked at surveillance video, it proved too grainy to identify the kidnapper, and the camera in the nursery was broken.
+Law enforcement circulated a sketch of the suspect.
+There was only the newborn photo of Kamiyah, so investigators also told the public to look out for a baby with an umbilical hernia, similar to a raised belly button, and bruising on her buttocks.

-After Kamiyah went missing, JSO said authorities had more than 2,500 leads.
-They offered a $250,000 reward and the case was also featured on America's Most Wanted.
-But, all leads ran dry.
+Authorities offered a $250,000 reward to find Kamiyah.
+The case was also featured on America's Most Wanted.
+JSO said authorities also had more than 2,500 leads since her disappearance, but all leads ran dry.

 Mobley sued the hospital and later got a $1.5 million settlement.